Perfection: The Enemy of Performance

 To stay in the good enough zone, ask three questions before adding detail:

-1. Does this split give me at least 50 conversions a week?
+1. Does this split give me enough conversions a month?
 If not, merge.

 2. Will this level of detail change my decisions?
 If not, simplify.